History of Lester Holt in Timeline

 In 2007, Lester Holt announced the Westminster Kennel Club Dog Show for the USA Network.

-In 2008, Lester Holt hosted the Sci-Fi Channel documentary Mystery of the Crystal Skulls and announced the Westminster Kennel Club Dog Show for the USA Network.
+In 2008, Lester Holt announced the Westminster Kennel Club Dog Show for the USA Network and hosted the Sci-Fi Channel documentary Mystery of the Crystal Skulls.

-In 2008, Lester Holt served as a sportsdesk reporter for NBC Sports coverage of the Summer Olympics and narrated a documentary regarding actual crystal skulls on the Sci-Fi Channel.
+In 2008, Lester Holt hosted a special for The History Channel about the 9/11 conspiracy theories and served as a sportsdesk reporter for NBC Sports coverage of the 2008 Summer Olympics.
+He also narrated a documentary regarding actual crystal skulls on the Sci-Fi Channel.

 2013: Filled in as Weekday Anchor

-In 2013, Lester Holt filled in as weekday anchor for Brian Williams on NBC Nightly News during William's medical leave.
+In 2013, Lester Holt filled in as weekday anchor of NBC Nightly News when Brian Williams took medical leave.

 June 18, 2015: Permanent Anchor of NBC Nightly News

-On June 18, 2015, Lester Holt was appointed as the permanent anchor of NBC Nightly News, succeeding Brian Williams.
+On June 18, 2015, Lester Holt was appointed as the permanent anchor of NBC Nightly News, following Brian Williams' demotion, making him the first Black male solo anchor for a major network newscast.

 In 2015, Lester Holt permanently replaced Brian Williams as the anchor of NBC Nightly News after Williams was suspended.